UPDATED on December 1, 2019

 Ambassador Poker Room

-Located in the heart of Prague’s Wenceslas Square is the Ambassador hotel, where you’ll find a boutique casino featuring about half a dozen poker tables.
+Located in the heart of Prague’s Wenceslas Square is the Ambassador hotel, where you’ll find a boutique casino featuring half a dozen poker tables.
 You can get there via the city’s underground Metro, getting off at the Mustek or Muzeum stops.
-I actually visited the Ambassador poker room twice, once at the beginning and once at the end of my trip.

-- The staff there was quite friendly and all poker dealers spoke English fluently, though many of them weren’t wearing nametags for some reason.
+- The staff there was quite friendly and all poker dealers spoke English fluently.

 - They had a proper bag and coat check room, where you were obligated to leave your belongings before entering the casino.
 So, be sure you take everything you need with you upstairs to the casino.

 - All tables were outfitted with USB chargers, a nice new addition since my initial visit four years ago.

 - Half of the room’s tables were outfitted with automatic shufflers, and we played with two decks.
 This was a welcome change from my first visit to the city four years ago in which the same one deck of cards was always hand-shuffled throughout play.

 - “Running it twice”, or as many times as players agreed upon, was perfectly acceptable.